cormacrelf/angular-skyhook/packages/core/README.md

 ### Issues

-Not all issues are `angular-skyhook`-related.
+Not all issues are Skyhook-related.
 If you think you found a bug in `dnd-core` or with the HTML5 backend, those issues belong on [that codebase](https://github.com/react-dnd/react-dnd) with their many contributors and wealth of experience.
 If there is a problem with another backend you are using, file an issue with that backend so you can get more specific help and so that the community can benefit.

-Issues and potential improvements to `angular-skyhook` are discussed on [GitHub](https://github.com/cormacrelf/angular-skyhook).
+Issues and potential improvements to Skyhook are discussed on [GitHub](https://github.com/cormacrelf/angular-skyhook).

 ### License